 Wilted Kale Pesto Salad in Belmonte Raw

 Opinions that challenge veganism are very common, but there are many investigations that have proven meat and dairy products negatively affect our health.
-If you have any doubts, or if you still believe eating meat is healthy or even necessary, I would recommend you the publication called The China Study.
-This book provides a very coherent and empirical analysis of medical data collected by scientists in China and Taiwan on more than 6,500 individuals.
-If you don’t want to spend your time reading the whole book, there is a list of 57 health benefits of going vegan.
+If you have any doubts, or if you still believe eating meat is healthy or even necessary, I would recommend you this in-depth study on The growing vegan industry.
+It's packed with vegan resources, tells why vegan lifestyle is becoming so popular and what we can expect in the future!

 If you ask yourself now whether veganism can be dangerous for your body, I would say no. But in the end, everything depends on your lifestyle and nutrition.
 Eating junk food made of vegetables can be as harmful as eating fried chicken.
 As a vegan, it's extremely important to eat as many different types of vegetables, fruit, pulses, and nuts as possible.
 In some cases, it's recommended to also use special vegan supplements, which contain high levels of the following vitamins: B12, B2, B6, folic acid, vitamin D, iodine, and selenium.
 These are the ones that you can occasionally miss.